unxok/obsidian-better-properties/README.md

 **note:** Types that have a reserved keyword are marked with an asterisk (\*)

 - [ ] Background `NOT COMMITTED`
   - Does it make sense to have this feature when they are plenty of other plugins dedicated to it?
+Also it's relatively easy to accomplish with CSS snippets and the `cssclasses` property
 - [ ] Banner `NOT COMMITTED`
   - Does it make sense to have this feature when they are plenty of other plugins dedicated to it?
 - [ ] Button `NOT COMMITTED`
   - Running commands isn't that useful, so these would mostly be used for running user-provided js code... but then what's the utility of this type when there's the "Custom" type?
-- [ ] Calculation
 - [x] Color
 - [ ] Custom
 - [ ] Created\* `NOT COMMITTED`